nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * In the above python code a function named  `computeFromExternal` runs a dotnet project program in the folder `compute/` relative to the python code (absolute folder paths can also be used if required)
 *  The inputs to the dotnet code are provided via command line arguments
 * The outputs and error strings are parsed after command execution from the variables `outs` and `errs` respectively

+### Better way to run other language code
+* Running other language code via command line requires the language environment to be present in the system.
+For example, the previos e

 ### Video